Trapped in an agreement with a credit card processor?

-Don't Allow Another Payment Processor to Pay the Cancelation Fee from Your Current Processor!
+Don't Allow Another Payment Processor to Pay the Cancellation Fee from Your Current Processor!

 When you want to switch processors, allowing the new processor to pay the cancellation fee from the old processor may sound like a good idea.
 However, there truly is no free lunch!
-If a processor is willing to pay your cancelation fee, that processor is going to recoup the cost in the form of setup fees, application fees, high processing rates, lease agreements, and other hidden fees.
+If a processor is willing to pay your cancellation fee, that processor is going to recoup the cost in the form of setup fees, application fees, high processing rates, lease agreements, and other hidden fees.
 Don't go from one negative payment processing relationship to another.